-The Receiver shall process the inner request primitive, resulting in a serialization of the corresponding inner response primitive.
+C.7 The Receiver shall process the inner request primitive, resulting in a serialization of the corresponding inner response primitive.

-NOTE: Steps C.3 to C.7 are mirrored closely by C.10 to C.16, with the Originator and Receiver swapping their participation in the exchange, and the request primitives replaced by response primitives.
+NOTE 3: Steps C.3 to C.7 are mirrored closely by C.10 to C.16, with the Originator and Receiver swapping their participation in the exchange, and the request primitives replaced by response primitives.